 We want to make compliance easier for producers and give them the ability to access their own farm and livestock data and turn it into a business management tool.
 This will facilitate better planning, reporting, and profitability.

 In order to complete an eNVD you need to get a few things sorted first:

 Once you have this information, it is really easy.

 You just need to choose the eNVD system you would like to use.
-Aglive offers producers a free eNVD tool on smartphones and PC for mob based movements.
+Aglive offers producers a eNVD tool on smartphones and PC for mob based movements.

 Once you are set up on the Aglive system, fill out the form.
 It will ask you questions about your livestock history, and a signature area where you confirm that everything you are saying is true and correct.

 The eNVD will also have sections for the people responsible for the livestock while they are being transported and a section for Agents.